ManageIQ/miq_bot/README.md

   Moves the issue to the specified repo.
 The bot will open a new issue with your original title and description and close the current one.
 Useful for reorganizing issues opened on the core ManageIQ/manageiq repo to a more appropriate project (a provider or other ManageIQ plugin).

+  * This command is restricted to members of the organization containing the issue.
-The repository being moved to must be under the same organization as the issue being moved.
+  * The repository being moved to must be under the same organization as the issue being moved.
+  * You cannot move a pull request.

   Example: `@miq-bot move_issue manageiq-providers-amazon`

+- **`close_issue`**
+  Closes the issue.

+  * This command is restricted to members of the organization containing the issue.
+  * Restricted use on pull requests.
+Only the pull request author or a committer can close pull requests (who have access to close them directly anyway).
+This is intended.

+  Example: `@miq-bot close_issue`

 ## Development